RandomInternetPreson/Lucid_Autonomy/README.md

    0,896,2052 takes you to the text input field for the textgen software we are running, this is where you can click to paste your inner thoughts to progress through the objective autonomously
    ```
    The AI can choose pictures to click on, and it can also use coordinates.
-0,896,2052 is monitor=0, x=896, y=2052  The coordinates I provided the AI are for my setup, you need to figure out where pertientn UI elements are for your setup.
-To do this I use XnView https://www.xnview.com/en/ and view screenshots in the image viewer, UI shows the x,y coordinates on the screen, most image viewers will tell you the x,y coordinates.
+0,896,2052 is monitor=0, x=896, y=2052  The coordinates I provided the AI are for my setup, you need to figure out where pertinent UI elements are for your setup.
+To do this I use XnView https://www.xnview.com/en/ and view screenshots in the image viewer, the UI shows the x,y coordinates on the screen, most image viewers will tell you the x,y coordinates.
 Being able to tell the AI where pertinent UI features are is useful.

 4. Here is an example of the AI's response: